EXCLUSIVE-Sinovac's Ukrainian partner seeks to delay COVID-19 vaccine shipments: letter

 Ukrainian President Volodymyr Zelenskiy publicly backed the use of the Sinovac vaccine on Monday, pointing to it being used in Turkey.

-(Reporting by Ilya Zhegulev and Natalia Zinets; additional reporting by Pavel Polityuk; writing by Matthias Williams; editing by Susan Fenton)
+(Reporting by Ilya Zhegulev and Natalia Zinets; additional reporting by Pavel Polityuk in Kyiv and Roxanne Liu in Beijing; writing by Matthias Williams; editing by Susan Fenton)

 ((matthias.williams@thomsonreuters.com;))